PGilbertSchmitt/YSETL/README.md

 Overall, this is pretty **heckin** slow compared to other dynamically typed interpreted languages like JS and Ruby, which I didn't expect with the design being so simple.
 However, after a light bit of profiling, I realized that there are several sections which could be slimmed down.

-- Switching frames by grabbing copies of the Closure/Iterator bytecode could slower than if I stitched all instructions into a single `Bytes` array and jumped inside it, though more testing is necessary to confirm that.
+- Switching frames by grabbing copies of the Closure/Iterator bytecode could slower than if I stitched all instructions into a single lazy-static `Vec<u8>` array and jumped inside it, though more testing is necessary to confirm that.
 However, I feel pretty confident that that step would be a requirement if I wanted to create precompiled blobs that could be passed to the VM as a separate step.